Looking for an image size reducer? Learn 5 techniques to better optimize large images beyond compression

 Can you spot the difference?

-For non-developer users – such as WordPress users – you’ll need to use a WebP image converter tool and manually upload your pictures into Tinify’s online tool to maximize the level of compression.
+For non-developer users – such as WordPress users – you’ll need to use a WebP image converter tool.
+For this, you can upload your pictures into Tinify’s online image converter.
+This new online feature allows you now to not only compress but also convert your PNG, JPEG and WebP images.
 After it, you must upload them manually to your website.
 In the future, along with image compression, we’ll also offer the image converter feature to Web Pro users.
 Keep an eye out for this on Twitter or LinkedIn!

 TL;DR: